Free Consultation!

 The Benefits of Installing Solar Panels

-1. Cost Savings - The average solar household saves £700-£900 when you take into account your earnings from the Smart Export Guarantee.
+1. Cost Savings - The average solar-powered home in the UK saves between £700 and £900 annually, factoring in earnings from the Smart Export Guarantee (SEG).

-2. Increased Property Value - Installing solar panels can boost your home's resale value, with increases between 9-14% being common.
+2. Increased Property Value - Installing solar panels can boost your home's resale value, with common increases ranging from 9% to 14%.

-3. Reduced Carbon Emissions - Average UK households can save approximately 900 kg of CO2 emissions annually by switching to solar.
+3. Reduced Carbon Emissions - By switching to solar, the average UK household can cut around 900 kg of CO2 emissions each year.

-4. Energy Independence - You also decrease your reliance on utility companies and protect yourself from unexpected hikes in electricity bills.
+4. Energy Independence - Solar panels reduce your reliance on utility companies, shielding you from sudden spikes in electricity costs.

-5. Long-Term Solution - Solar energy systems are efficient and effective even after 25 to 30 years, offering a sustainable long-term energy solution.
+5. Long-Term Solution - Solar energy systems remain efficient and effective for 25 to 30 years, providing a sustainable energy solution for the long haul.

 How Much Do Solar Panels Cost In the UK?